Research with Human Embryonic Stem Cells

 Given the same goals, means which are ethically less problematic ought to be given priority over ethically more problematic means.
 In order to be ethically justifiable, the application of means which are ethically more problematic must, therefore, not only be adequate but must also be necessary to achieve the desired goals.

 The counter argument produced by supporters of research with embryonic stem cells is the fact that adult stem cells seem to have a far lower differentiation potential than embryonic stem cells.
 The number of various tissue types which can be obtained from adult stem cells, would, therefore, probably be very limited.
 Apart from this, the argument goes, adult stem cells could not be proliferated on a scale required for the creation of therapeutically efficacious cell transplants.
-In order to understand better the mechanisms responsible for differentiation, redifferentiation and proliferation, research involving human embryonic stem cells is, therefore from their point of view, absolutely indispensable.
+In order to understand better the mechanisms responsible for differentiation, redifferentiation and proliferation, research involving human embryonic stem cells is, therefore from their point of view, absolutely indispensable (This observation can be applied to all of the alternatives presented here).
 Gaining insight into these mechanisms would even be a necessary precondition for the further development of adult stem cell therapies.

 Until now the relatively recent process of transdifferentiation of cells has not appeared to be critical.
 This process attempts to obtain other specialised cell types (e.g. nerve cells) from differentiated, adult cells (e.g. skin cells) by bypassing stem cells.
 It is also possible to produce progenitor cells of certain kinds of tissue.
 For the process of transdifferentiation no embryonic tissue is required.
-The genetic modifications needed for their production however poses the risk of malignant transformation.
-More information on the current state of research on transdifferentiated cells can be found in the Medical and Scientific Aspects section of these In Focus pages.
+Given that transdifferentiated cells are the patient’s own, they help avoid immune and adverse reactions, making them especially suitable for applications in regenerative medicine.
+The genetic modifications needed for their generation, however, bear the risk of malignant degeneration.
+The technology used to reprogram cells is currently being used to research genetic diseases.

 Wird geladen